 Approved foster care children will be verified as part of the family household composition during the annual re-certification process.
-Furthermore, households will be required to immediately notify the PHA of all changes in household composition within 30 days of each occurrence as they occur.
+Furthermore, households will be required to immediately notify the PHA of all changes in household composition within 30 days of each occurrence.

-Unused additional bedroom(s) for foster children may not be vacant for more than six (6s) months.
+Unused additional bedroom(s) for foster children may not be vacant for more than six (6) months.